ArchipelagoMW/Archipelago/worlds_disabled/README.md

   * World fails tests if world was not `hidden`
   * No client exists for world
   * No maintainer for world
-  * Not listed in README.md
-  * Removes special rule in `testDefaultAllStateCanReachEverything`